 Central College offers a pre-departure and re-entry course for credit.
 The course is led by faculty and staff and is designed to meet student’s needs at the various stages of preparing for (Pre-departure) and reflecting on (Re-entry) their time abroad.

-Intensive Language program
+Intensive Language Option (all levels):

-Intensive Language program
+Intensive Language Option (all levels)

-Language & Culture, Hispanic Studies, Islamic Studies and Internship in Education programs
+Language & Culture, Hispanic Studies, Islamic Studies and Internship in Education

 Central College students pay the same tuition rate for each of the international programs that they pay on the Central campus, plus the price for accommodations.
 In addition, students who transfer to Central College from another college or university must complete one semester at Central prior to participating in Study Abroad.